lbl-srg/obc/specification/source/cdl.rst

 unless a parameter is a :term:`structural parameter <Structural parameter>`.

-The declaration of parameters and their values is identical to Modelica, but we limit the type of functions that are allowed in such assignments.
+The declaration of parameters and their values is identical to Modelica, but we limit the type of expressions that are allowed in such assignments.
 In particular, for ``Boolean`` parameters, we allow expressions involving ``and``, ``or`` and ``not`` and the function ``fill(..)`` in :numref:`tab_par_fun`.
 For ``Real`` and ``Integer``, expressions are allowed that involve